uncomplicate/clojure-sound/README.md

 I haven't written documentation for each function yet, but the whole [Java Sound tutorial](https://docs.oracle.com/javase/tutorial/sound/TOC.html) is covered as [midje tests](https://github.com/uncomplicate/clojure-sound/tree/master/test/clojure/uncomplicate/clojure_sound), which is even more useful because it shows how each function works in context of real use cases.

+You might also follow the tutorials that I write on [dragan.rocks](https://dragan.rocks)

 ## License

 Copyright © 2022-2022 Dragan Djuric